nathanl/swappy/README.md

 ## Installing As a Project Dependency

 Swappy is [available via Hex](https://hex.pm/packages/swappy).
-The package can be installed as:
+To use it in a project:

-  1. Add Swappy to your list of dependencies in `mix.exs`:
+Add Swappy to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do